mbwong/mbwong.github.com/_posts/2013-09-13-things-i-read-often.md

 __Paul Graham - [How to do what you love.][pg]__

 The key insight of this post is that it is really difficult to _know_ what you love.
-I read and reread in the past few year as I tried to figure out what the heck to do with my life.
-He has a lot of astute observations.
-I recommend this for people who are looking for their purpose in life.
+I read and reread in the past few years as I tried (and still try) to figure out what the heck to do with my life.
+He has a lot of astute observations about how people fail to find what they love.
+I recommend this for people who are still looking for their purpose in life.
 [pg]: http://www.paulgraham.com/love.html

 __Oliver Sacks - "The Joy of Old Age.
 (No Kidding.)"__